Subaru-PFS/pfs_helpdesk_tutorial/docs/02_04_run_science.md

 With the calibration products built, we can now process the science data.
 There are a few pipelines available:

-- `reduceExposure`: process an exposure through merging arms, producing `postISRCCD`, `pfsArm`, `lines`, `detectorMap`, `pfsMerged`, `sky1d`, and `fiberNorms`.
+- `observing`: process a visit through merging arms, producing `postISRCCD`, `pfsArm`, `lines`, `detectorMap`, `pfsMerged`, `sky1d`, and `fiberNorms`.
-This can be used to process quartz exposures (or sky exposures when flux calibration is not wanted).
+This uses a basic, single-exposure cosmic-ray identification algorithm, which is not as reliable as the one used by `reduceExposure`.
+It is intended for use while observing, when visit groupings aren't known.
 The `fiberNorms` dataset is only produced for quartz exposures; Unlike the `fiberNorms_calib` product, this is a residual normalization equal to the ratio of the observed quartz spectrum to the `fiberNorms_calib` spectrum (after applying screen responses and other corrections).

+- `reduceExposure`: process a visit through merging arms, producing `postISRCCD`, `pfsArm`, `lines`, `detectorMap`, `pfsMerged`, and `sky1d`.
+This can be used to process quartz exposures (or science exposures when flux calibration is not wanted).

 - `calibrateExposure`: adds the flux calibration to `reduceExposure`, producing `pfsFluxReference`, `fluxCal` and `pfsCalibrated`.
-This can be used to process single sky exposures.
+This can be used to process single science exposures.
 This is not demonstrated below, but its use is similar to that for `reduceExposure`.

 - `science`: adds the spectral coaddition, producing `pfsCoadd`.
-This can be used to process multiple sky exposures together.
+This can be used to process multiple science exposures together.

 ## Define Collections

 ---

-Because we need to be able to distinguish coadds formed from different combinations of exposures, it’s necessary to define the inputs to the coaddition before running the `science` pipeline.
+Because we need to be able to distinguish coadds formed from different combinations of visits, it’s necessary to define the inputs to the coaddition before running the `science` pipeline.
 This is not required for the `reduceExposure` or `calibrateExposure` pipelines, but defining the inputs can provide a convenient way to reference them..

 ### Combination for Science Data